-D. It shall be the responsibility of the superintendent to keep the school board informed of all state-mandated curriculum changes, as well as recommended discretionary changes and to periodically present recommended modifications for school board review and approval.
+- The superintendent shall be responsible for keeping the school board informed of all state-mandated curriculum changes, as well as recommended discretionary changes, and periodically presenting recommended modifications for school board review and approval.

 - Minn.
 Stat. § 120B.10 (Findings; Improving Instruction and Curriculum)

 - Minn.
 Stat. § 120B.11 (School District Process)

 - Minn.
 Stat. § 120B.12 (Reading Proficiently no Later than the End of Grade 3)

 - Minn.
 Rules Part 3500.0550 (Inclusive Educational Program)